 Want to take it even farther?
 Just how many fellow travelers you’ll see will depend heavily on which day you’re actually flying.

 Don’t just take it from me.
-Check out the graphic tracking the number of travelers passing through U.S. airports each day, and you’ll see just how much it changes day-by-day.
+Check out the graphic tracking the number of travelers passing through U.S. airports each day through 2020, and you’ll see just how much it changes day-by-day.

 While the numbers are always changing, there’s a clear pattern.
 Tuesdays, Wednesdays, and Saturdays are typically the slowest days with fewer travelers.
 Sundays, Mondays, and Fridays are usually the busiest.